A modern six-story apartment building with balconies, located between two older residential homes, with people walking and cars parked on the street.

 Mexican norteรฑo band Los Tigres del Norte received the keys to the city of San Francisco from Mayor Daniel Lurie at a ceremony at city hall on Monday.

-โ€œLos Tigres del Norte use corridos to share stories of immigration, labor, identity, love, loss and hope, turning music into a source of dignity, belonging and joy,โ€ said Lurie. โ€œIt is my honor to present this proclamation to Los Tigres del Norte โ€ฆ As we say all the time in San Francisco, โ€˜Vamonos San Francisco.โ€™ โ€
+โ€œLos Tigres del Norte use corridos to share stories of immigration, labor, identity, love, loss and hope, turning music into a source of dignity, belonging and joy,โ€ Lurie said. โ€œIt is my honor to present this proclamation to Los Tigres del Norte โ€ฆ As we say all the time in San Francisco, โ€˜Vamonos, San Francisco.โ€™ โ€

 A member of the group then took the stage and thanked the Mayor before gifting him a black cowboy hat that came in a box that read โ€œjefe de jefesโ€ (boss of bosses.)

-Los Tigres del Norte will be playing Chase Center on Friday Feb.
+Los Tigres del Norte will perform at Chase Center on Friday, Feb.
 20.

 Illustrated poster for the 5th Annual Lovers Lane event on Feb 14, 2026, 10am-6pm, featuring a red car and a bus with "Mission District" on a flag.